jarikomppa/nextfli/README.md

 You may find limited success with full motion video (FMV).
 The best results there can be achieved when camera is standing still and only part of the image is in motion, like someone sitting and talking.
-When in doubt, try using the lossy compression option and/or reduce video size on screen.
+When in doubt, try using the lossy compression option, reduced palette and/or reduce video size on screen.

 If compression is low, you may find that the zx spectrum next cannot decompress the frames fast enough for fluid video.
 For some workloads this is unavoidable.
-You can try using lossy compression and/or reducing video size in these cases.
+You can try using lossy compression, reduced palette and/or reducing video size in these cases.

-An occasional slow frame does not matter as playflx pre-decodes as many frames as it can fit in memory.
+An occasional slow/big frame does not matter as playflx pre-decodes as many frames as it can fit in memory.

 ## Options